amissemer/ywiki-plugins/README.md

 Note that for now, some page identifiers and titles are harcoded in tests and are necessary for the tests to pass.

-## TODO

-Check permissions on the source - we have to edit the source TS.
-The error message canbe wrong

 ## Sync Tool

 Add the following to an `{html}` macro on empty page with edit restrictions: